 Steps 3-6 are the same as above.

-Any deviations from the two options listed above and utilization of the IWDW datasets, or inability to adequately reproduce the WAQS future-year baseline model results may require additional model performance evaluations.
-The Lead Agency will need to discuss any deviations and performance issues with the Coordinating Agencies for concurrence.
+It is possible that other approaches maybe acceptable.
+However, any deviations from the two approaches listed above and utilization of the IWDW datasets, or inability to adequately reproduce the WAQS future-year baseline model results may require additional model performance evaluations.
+The Lead Agency will need to discuss any deviations and performance issues with the NEPA Cooperating Agencies for concurrence at the earliest opportunity.
+The early discussion and coordination will avoid any delays, disparities, or problems in the future modeling efforts.

 INFORMATION/DATA RETURNED TO AND MAINTAINED BY IWDW